Bitcoin-Betting-Official/Bitcoin-Betting-Python/README.md

 # Readme Documentation

+## Disclaimer

+The code was provided by an external developer.
+Use with caution.
+It is still in developing and has not been tested properly.
+Refer to the C# and Javascript implementation in any case.

 ## Introduction

 This project provides Python examples to interact with the Bitcoin Betting API.
 It includes functionalities such as depositing funds, requesting withdrawals, placing orders, and subscribing to user balances.

 ## Prerequisites